SkafteNicki/dtu_mlops/03_debuggin_and_visualization/readme.md

    the exercise.
 (HINT: the two methods you need to call are `wandb.init` and `wandb.log`).
 To start with, logging the training loss of your model will be enough.

 5. After running your model, checkout the webpage.
-Hopefully you should be able to see atleast
+Hopefully you should be able to see at least

 6. Now log something else than scalar values.
 This could be a image, a histogram or a matplotlib figure.
-In all cases the logging is still going to use `wandb.log` but you need extra calls to `wandb.Image` ect. dependending on what you choose to log.
+In all cases the logging is still going to use `wandb.log` but you need extra calls to `wandb.Image` ect. depending on what you choose to log.

 7. Finally, lets create a report that you can share.
-Click the **Create report** botton where you choose the *blank* option.
+Click the **Create report** button where you choose the *blank* option.
 Then choose to include everything in the report

-8. To make sure that you have completed todays exercises, make the report shareable by clicking the *Share* botton and create *view-only-link*.
+8. To make sure that you have completed todays exercises, make the report shareable by clicking the *Share* button and create *view-only-link*.
 Send the link to my email `nsde@dtu.dk`, so I can checkout your awesome work.

-9. Feel free to experiment more with `wandb` as it is a great tool for logging, organising and sharing experiments.
+9. Feel free to experiment more with `wandb` as it is a great tool for logging, organizing and sharing experiments.